Volition-Guarded Multiagent Atomic Transactions: Describing People and their Machines: Introduction

 \mypara{The gap} Formal models for concurrent and distributed systems describe machines; the people who operate them are either ignored or treated as external environment (see Section~\ref{section:related-work}).
 Across all surveyed formal traditions---Turing's choice machines~\cite{turing1936computable}, CSP~\cite{hoare1985communicating}, CCS~\cite{milner1980calculus}, I/O automata~\cite{lynch1989introduction}, angelic/demonic nondeterminism~\cite{back1998refinement}, ATL~\cite{alur2002alternating}, game semantics~\cite{abramsky2000full}, ceremony analysis~\cite{ellison2007ceremony}, electronic institutions~\cite{esteva2001formal}---the person is modelled as environment, opponent, error source, or unconstrained nondeterministic process, but always as an entity external to the agent, never as a formal component of the agent's state.

-\mypara{Proposal} Here, we propose \emph{volitional multiagent atomic transactions}---executed atomically by machines and guarded by their people's volitions---as a formal foundation for specifying systems consisting of people operating machines.
+\mypara{Proposal} Here, we propose \emph{volition-guarded multiagent atomic transactions}---executed atomically by machines and guarded by their people's volitions---as a formal foundation for specifying systems consisting of people operating machines.
 Each agent's state decomposes into a \emph{machine state} and a \emph{volitional state}; a transaction is enabled when the machine precondition holds and the guarding persons are willing.
+Volitions are thus persistent, inspectable agent state rather than point-of-choice nondeterminism, environment, or opponent moves as in prior formal traditions.

 \mypara{Example: Grassroots social graphs} Each agent $p$ maintains a set of friends $c_p \subseteq P$.
-The social graph evolves via befriending and unfriending, specified as volitional transactions:
+The social graph evolves via befriending and unfriending, specified as volition-guarded transactions:

 Befriending requires both persons to be willing; unfriending can be initiated by either.
 The guard determines which persons must be willing for a machine transaction to proceed.
-This distinction is the essence of volitional multiagent atomic transactions.
+This distinction is the essence of volition-guarded multiagent atomic transactions.
 Further examples---including child-safe social networking and coins and bonds---appear in Section~\ref{subsection:examples}.